Data-Science-Projects-Code/Quakes/README.md

  - [x] Displays map of quakes >= 2.5 over last 24 hrs using Folium

 ### 2 -  Deploy app
+ - [x] Export as parquet
+ - [x] GitHub actions to automate update of data.
  - [ ] Deploy as app

 ### 3 -  Pre-model development
 - [x] Contact Eric Geist at [Tsunami and Earthquake Research](https://www.usgs.gov/centers/pcmsc/science/tsunami-and-earthquake-research?qt-science_center_objects=0#qt-science_center_objects) to see if there have been more tsunami occurrences
 - [x] Get & massage data for tsunami warnings and actual tsunamis reported
-- [x] Dash app as an interim measure
 - [ ] Contact Lisa Wald of USGS
 - [ ] Get tsunami warning/occurrence data